sahadnk72/sahadnk72.github.io/_posts/2016-02-20-business-manager.md

 5. Complete the request and reload the page.

-New email address was added bypassing the verification process.
+It adds the new email address bypassing the verification process.

 {% highlight text %}
 Report sent : 04 Dec 2015
 {% endhighlight %}

-It was deemed as a duplicate report by Facebook security team.Thanks for reading!
+It was deemed as a duplicate report by the security team.
+Thanks for reading!